Mark E. Smith: Lyrical and vocal style

 Smith's ability as a prose writer is evident in songs that abandon the verse/chorus format in favour of a long continuous narrative.
 Examples include "Spectre Vs Rector" (1979), "The North Will Rise Again" (1980), "Winter (Hostel-Maxi)" and "Winter 2" (1982), and "Wings" (1983).
-Fall songs written in this style are often not concerned with character or story development, establishing a sense of place and atmosphere instead.
+Fall songs in this style are often not concerned with character or story development, instead establishing a sense of place and atmosphere.
 By the late 1980s, Smith had largely given up this format.
 Some early songs concern one of his assumed alter-egos, though always from a third-person point of view.
 Examples include Roman Totale XVII, "the bastard offspring of Charles I and the Great God Pan", who appears in "The N.W.R.A" (1980), the live album Totale's Turns, "2nd Dark Age" (one of the b-sides to the "Fiery Jack" single), and the sleeve credits for Dragnet, as well as the characters in "Fiery Jack" (1980), "Hip Priest" (1982), "The Man Whose Head Expanded" (1983), and "Riddler" (1986).
 Rare first person narratives include "Frenz", "Carry Bag Man", and "The Steak Place" from 1988's The Frenz Experiment, as well as "Bill Is Dead" (1990), "Living Too Late" (1986), and "Edinburgh Man" (1991).
 He did not respond to requests to explain the meaning or sources behind his lyrics.
 When asked by a journalist as to how much of his self could be found in the song's characters, he replied: "dunno, you're the one sitting there in your round glasses and leather jacket.
 You tell me what you think it's an extension of...for every bloke pulling a pint, there's about ten thousand journalists writing an article about it."

 Fragments of Smith's lyrics often appeared as handwritten scribbles on early Fall album and single covers, coupled with collages he assembled.
 In a 1983 interview with Sounds, Smith said that he liked artwork to reflect the album content and explained how his graphic choices reflected his attitude to music.
-He mentioned how he was drawn to cheap and misspelt posters, amateur layouts of local papers and printed cash and carry signs with "inverted commas where you don't need them."
+He mentioned being drawn to cheap and misspelt posters, amateur layouts of local papers, and printed cash and carry signs with "inverted commas where you don't need them."
 His art technique was often imitated, for example on Pavement's early releases, which heavily resemble the artwork for Hex Enduction Hour (1982), and whom Smith described as "mere Fall copyists."